 D-backs vs. Twins Highlights

-Kenta Maeda struck out seven and Ryan Jeffers smacked a pair of home runs to lead the Twins to a 12-1 win over the D-backs
+Max Kepler and Matt Wallner smacked home runs in the bottom of the 9th to lead the Twins' 5-3 comeback win over the D-backs

-Kenta Maeda struck out seven and Ryan Jeffers smacked a pair of home runs to lead the Twins to a 12-1 win over the D-backs
+Max Kepler and Matt Wallner smacked home runs in the bottom of the 9th to lead the Twins' 5-3 comeback win over the D-backs

-Ottawa has announced it will stop providing financial assistance to Niger's government in the wake of a military coup in the West African country.
-Leaders of the military junta are facing a Sunday deadline from the Economic Community of West African States, known as ECOWAS, to reinstate democratically elected President Mohamed Bazoum or face possible foreign intervention.
-Global Affairs Canada says in a statement that the coup is a serious threat to democracy and stability in the region.
-It says
+Six of the United States women’s national team refused to sing their national anthem once again at the World Cup, this time before the defeat to Sweden in the last 16.

 Henry Cejudo advises Justin Gaethje to choose Conor McGregor over a UFC title fight for his next move.